Certificates of Insurance, Data Breaches, Unfamiliar Markets Among Exposures for Agents

 Bill Wilson, associate vice president of Education & Research for the Independent Insurance Agents & Brokers of America, has worked for many years educating insurance agents on certificates of insurance, including launching an course about it through the Big “I’s” Virtual University and writing white papers.
 Despite the resources devoted to certificates of insurance, there is still a huge gap of knowledge on this subject, according to Wilson.

-“Getting the information to the people in the trenches, the ones issuing the certificates, has been very frustrating,” says Wilson.
+“Getting the information to the people in the trenches, the ones issuing the certificates, has been very frustrating,” Wilson said.
 “Every day I get questions from agents who haven’t read anything about certificates.”

 A certificate of insurance is a summary of what the basic policy provides.
 Companies, however, ask for all kinds of information on these certificates.
 The result is the certificate may not reflect what the policy actually covers, which creates a huge E&O exposure, according to Wilson.

 It’s not a small issue.
-According to Wilson, 15 percent of commercial E&O claims in the last four years have had to do with certificates of insurance and additional insured requests.
+According to Wilson, 15 percent of commercial E&O claims in the past four years have had to do with certificates of insurance and additional insured requests.

 To compound the problem, ACORD has made significant changes to its certificate forms that agents can’t afford to ignore.